If you have back pain, there are several ways you can manage the condition yourself. They include the following:

 When to see a doctor

 In some cases, it is better for you to see a doctor for advice and help:

-- If you are in pain, get advice on medicines you can take.
+- If you are in pain, you can get advice on medicines you can take.

-- You should also see your doctor if you develop numbness or pain in the buttocks, leg or foot.
+- You should also see your doctor if you develop numbness or pain in the buttocks, genitals, leg or foot.

 - See your doctor urgently or go to the emergency department if you lose control of your bladder or bowels.